weiyuastro/gcorr_TCC/README.md

 # gcorr
-Prototype GPU correlator for "small N" radio interferometers
+Prototype GPU Tensor Core correlator on the base of gCorr